HIGH QUALITY CONTENT: BRIAN FAULKNER, WRITER, SPEAKER & STORYTELLER

 Our parents saw people grow frail and die in the assisted living facility where they spent their final years.
 Mom knew more about what was going on there than Dad did because she had cared for elderly patients as an RN.
 But both adjusted to the rhythms of the place surprisingly well, Going on twenty years earlier, they had sold the family home and moved from Massachusetts to Florida, where they bought the first house they'd ever picked out together.
 They had looked around our local area once when we kids were still young, but the only thing that came of that venture was a truly funny family story about a huge house they found and thought seriously about buying--for about twenty minutes!
 Finally, well after we had all flown the nest and both grandmothers had passed, they made a trip to Florida to visit hometown friends who had moved there.

 Their visit must have been during late winter, because the Port Charlotte climate was on its best behavior and the open house a few blocks from their friends' place charmed my mother as soon as they walked in.
 What's more, it came with a pool and a lanai that helped convince them to make an offer practically on the spot.
-Mom, the story goes, actually got down on her knees and begged Dad to buy it!
+Mom, the story goes, got down on her knees and begged Dad to buy it!
 And so, the little house where they'd stopped on a whim became their tropical paradise.
-It had a palm tree in the front yard and fruit trees in the back and promised a style of living so far beyond their staid New England sense of being that they must have thought they awoke every morning in dreamland.
-It was here they stayed from the time the moving truck arrived on Spring Lake Boulevard in the summer of 1989 (with a respectably small cache of their New England belongings) until poor health forced their move to the retirement village going on 20 years later.
+It had a palm tree in front and fruit trees in back and promised a style of living so far removed from their staid New England sense of being that they must have thought to have awakened each morning in dreamland.
+It was here they stayed from the time the moving truck arrived on Spring Lake Boulevard in the summer of 1989 (with a respectably small cache of their New England belongings) until poor health forced their move to a retirement village going on 20 years later.

 Plans Curtailed.